We think this movie stands out for:

 Is it any good?

-This film could have been one long, self-righteous screed against corporations, a la An Unreasonable Man, but fortunately it's directed by legendary Francis Ford Coppola.
-He makes his characters loveable, charming, even impish, and makes the telling of the story as important as the point it has to make.
+This film could have been one long, self-righteous screed against corporations, à la An Unreasonable Man, but fortunately it's directed by the legendary Francis Ford Coppola.
+He makes his characters lovable, charming, even impish, and makes the telling of the story as important as the point it has to make.
+Kids and families will find lots to discuss and enjoy together.
+They may even be inspired to learn more about the real-life visionary this movie is based on.

 Families can talk about the kind of work it takes to pursue a dream.
 Was Tucker a dreamer, a businessman, or an inventor?
 He did research, he worked with engineers, and he was a great salesman.
 Do you have to be all those things to start a new company?
 Do you have to lie?